Tracking API¶

 Prices in a Buy event¶

 If product price filtering is activated, the information provided over the product import is used.
-For more information, see Content API.

 The currency is stored with the price and normalized only when statistic information is requested.
-It is often a good choice to select a base currency and convert prices before sending the buy event.
+It's often a good choice to select a base currency and convert prices before sending the buy event.
 The price attached to a buy event never overwrites the price which was defined in an item import.

 Click event¶